 7. 1988 Bo Jackson Topps Tiffany #750

-Bo Jackson may have been one of the best two-way players of all time, if not for a serious hip injury in 1991 against the Cincinnati Bengals, which ended both his football and baseball aspirations.
+Bo Jackson may have been one of the best two-way players ever if not for a severe hip injury in 1991 against the Cincinnati Bengals, ending his football and baseball aspirations.

 6. 1988 Jack McDowell Topps Traded Tiffany RC #68T